ksyeung/DetLabs/fsquirt_Living_off_the_Land/README.md

 ```

-Using an ASIM parser (uses an MDE table) and Sysmon Event ID 7 (no MDE):
+Using an ASIM parser (uses Sysmon and an MDE table) and Sysmon Event ID 7 (no MDE):
 ```
 // Find EXE + CPL created in same folder within 1 minute let fileCreations =